I attended the “Genre Summit 3” online horror workshop (April 24th-April 27th). It was very helpful, enjoyable and motivating indeed 😉

 I find these abandoned houses helpless, sad in a state of condemnation and loneliness.
 It seems that they have an amount of pride and integrity even in the state they’re in.
 People neither live in, nor collapse them.
 Basically, they’re just “hanging around.”
 People just pass by them without caring nor wondering, taking for granted their destiny to disappear bit by bit.

 A home is a very special place which gives us privacy and provides us with a warm, secure nest.
 It’s our shelter.
 As a community, we have shared love, joy, happiness and bad times with seemly mixed emotions in these houses.
 In appearance, it gives a somewhat claustrophobic effect.
-Almost like our relationships with our love ones.
+Almost like our relationships with our loved ones.
 Once we cruelly leave these houses to their loneliness, the house turns into a devastated place as time passes.
 Like abandoned lovers.
 These houses are very gothic for me because they bring weirdness which is actually enormously familiar to us normally.
 Take a word like “Heim” that means home in German and “Unheimlich” (Unhomely) means “creepy, spooky, uncanny”.
 These two words have the same root “home”.
 I find them very charming and interesting.
 The correlation between them is relevant to our lifes.

 In my neighbourhood, I have seen these abandoned houses for a long time.
 I took some pictures last year.